Emilio Arenales Catalán: Achievements at the United Nations

 The following list details Catalán's major achievements during his time with the U.N.

 1946: Associated with the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 1946: Founder and Head of Division of Relations of the United Nations and its specialized agencies.

 1946-1948: Legal Counselor to the UNESCO Preparatory Commission.

 1946-1949: Deputy Head of Section of External Relations and External Relations Counselor for UNESCO.

 1947: UNESCO Deputy Head of Mission to Latin America, together with Sir Julian Huxley and Professor Samuel Ramos.
 The mission intended to visit each Latin American country and invite them to participate in the first UNESCO General Conference.

-1947: Secretary Assistant to the External Relations Commission and Administrative Affairs at the I UNESCO General Conference, México.
+1947: Secretary Assistant to the External Relations Commission and Administrative Affairs at the I UNESCO General Conference, Mexico.

 1948: Proposed the plan to organize the National Commissions of the member countries, based on the experience of the League of Nations and the International Institute of Intellectual Cooperation.
 When the plan was accepted, he was named Emissary to UNESCO, and visited a number of Latin American countries, promoting the creation and/or reorganization of National Commissions.

 1948: UNESCO representative before the IX Pan-American Conference, Bogotá, Colombia.

 1948: UNESCO Head of Latin American Mission.

-1948: Secretary-General of the UNESCO International Conference of the Hylean Amazon, which met in Lima, Perú and Manaus, Brazil, having previously visited the participating governments in order to ensure their support and cooperation.
+1948: Secretary-General of the UNESCO International Conference of the Hylean Amazon, which met in Lima, Peru and Manaus, Brazil, having previously visited the participating governments in order to ensure their support and cooperation.

 1948: UNESCO General Secretary at the Regional Conference on Scientific Cooperation, Montevideo, Uruguay.

 1948: Secretary of External Relations Commission and Administrative Affairs at the II UNESCO General Assembly, Beirut, Lebanon.